RikelC/Sirius-Control-App/README.md

 # Sirius-Control-App

 This is a simple GUI developed using gtk-2.
 The goal is to bring different tasks achieved using different scripts under one framework to ease the process for our collaborators and the future SIRIUS users.
+Note that GUI serves as an skeleton program for different shell scripts and other programs written by Sebetian Coudert, me and other collaborators.
 The users can perform:

 1. Necassary Chack:
 ->Boards ON/OFF Status: This check must be performed first.
 It shows whether all the boards listed in "Board Config file" are ON or OFF.